How Much Value Does Crown Molding Add to Your Home, or Does It Just Add a Certain Elegance?

 Crisp whites and shades of cream are common color choices for crown molding, though the right selection depends on your ceiling height and personal preference.
 When used as an accent feature above cabinets or windows, crown molding tends to look most cohesive when the color matches the cabinetry or window frame.

 As with most aesthetic finishes, craftsmanship is key when it comes to crown molding.
-Shoddy installation or a slapdash paint job will not only look bad, it can make a potential buyer wonder what’s hiding underneath.
+Shoddy installation or a slapdash paint job will not only look bad, but it can also make a potential buyer wonder what’s hiding underneath.
 If you’re thinking of adding crown molding to your home, the intent should be to enhance a room’s appearance, not to hide cracks, stains, or other wall or ceiling damage.

 How much does crown molding cost?